Optimal Dose

 • Why did they stop using CBD oil?

-• Are there side-effects users are experiences?
+• Are there any side effects that users are experiencing?

 I managed to identify my users: